open-hydra/MOSE/docs/theory/time-integration.md

    (species densities + temperature)
 3. Advance the remaining half step with the RK operator

-The chemistry ODE is solved by the stiff integrators in the **OSlo** library (BDF, SDIRK, or CVODE).
+The chemistry ODE is solved by the stiff integrators in the **OSLO** library.

 ---